 For campground inquiries, please call: 406-822-4233

-From Missoula, Montana, travel west on Interstate 90 for 90 miles to Exit 16 for Haugan.
-At the stop sign turn right.
+Traveling on Interstate 90 take Exit 16 at Haugan, Montana.
+At the stop sign head north to the frontage road.
 At the frontage road turn right and take the first left, crossing the cattle guard.
 Signs are onsite to follow.
 Maps are available online or for purchase by calling the Superior Ranger District.